 Wanna know how to sew bias tape with mitered corners?
+This tutorial will show you how to sew bias tape corners like a pro.
 I finally got my head around out the best way to sew double fold bias tape with mitered corners.
 Yay!
 I’m talking pretty, perfect mitered corners like this…

 Keep reading for step-by-step photos on the best way how to sew bias tape with mitered corners.
 I even made a little video for you to explain it super clearly.